-I recently attended a webinar series, Virtual Events Masterclass for Associations, hosted by EventMobi.
-The presenters offered great information for associations looking for ways to reach current and potential members effectively and meaningfully.
+During a recent webinar hosted by EventMobi, the presenters offered great information for associations looking for ways to reach current and potential members effectively and meaningfully.
 They also recommended four digital solutions that associations should consider adding to their business development toolbox.
 These include:

 - Live streaming through platforms like YouTube, Facebook Live and more.
 Live streaming enables uploading and broadcasting of audiovisual content in real time.
 This works best for activities like interviews or Q & As.

 - Video conferencing and webinars using Zoom, WebEx or GoToWebinar.
 This option usually includes registration, live polls and chat in a single session format and are most effective for meetings, workshops, product demos and seminars.

 - Virtual events which are, essentially, complete digital reproductions of the event experience including engagement features, networking and sponsorships.
 Virtual events are great for community building, annual meetings and seminar series.